philnash/web-share-wrapper/README.md

 </web-share-wrapper>
 ```

-## ⚠️ Warning

-This is an experiment right now, it is not built for production.
-There are no polyfills and no element will be registered for browsers that don't support `customElements`.

-Currently the only browser that supports the Web Share API (Chrome on Android) also supports custom elements and templates, so this should be fine.

 ## How to use

 The `<web-share-wrapper>` is a web component that you can use to enhance your website with the Web Share API.
 If the API is available, the component will replace its contents with a single share button or a template that you provide.

 The component only activates if the Web Share API is available, otherwise it will just show it's contents.

+### Browser support

+Currently the only browser that supports the Web Share API (Chrome on Android) also supports custom elements and templates.
+So this module works where it will work and will fallback to your original HTML where it doesn't.

 ### Installation